natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-11-blog-resurrection.md

 draft: False
 tags:
   - 🌐 Blogging
+  - ➿ What Comes Next_
+  - 🤖 AI
 description: Using LLMs to pull thousands of old blog posts back from a grave of mangled database text and rotten links
 emoji: ✍️
 haiku: |